cwi-dis/igor/igor/std-plugins/_fitbit/readme.md

 your Igor to Fitbit.

 ## per-user requirements

+For each Fitbit user that is also an Igor user visit the _setup.html_ page and create the per-user entry.
+Then add the _action_ (see below) to pull data for that user into Igor.

+### Manual user setup

 For each Fitbit user _yournamehere_ you first create empty entries `sensors/fitbit/yournamehere` and `identities/yournamehere/plugindata/_fitbit`.